6ce/eau-pc-checker/README.md

 - Checks for script executors
   - Solara
   - Wave
-- Gets list of used Roblox accounts
+- Gets & saves list of used Roblox accounts

 # Usage
 1. Install [Python](https://python.org) from the web